JuliaWolleb/diffusion-anomaly/README.md

 # Diffusion Models for Medical Anomaly Detection

-We provide the Pytorch implementation of our MICCAI 2022 submission "Anomaly Detection with Diffusion Models" (paper 704).
+We provide the Pytorch implementation of our MICCAI 2022 submission "Diffusion Models for Medical Anomaly Detection". (paper 704).

 The implementation of Denoising Diffusion Probabilistic Models presented in the paper is based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion).